Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 At the conclusion of the 1999-2000 season, Handrahan was signed by the Roanoke Express of the ECHL.
 He played the remainder of the 2000 season as well as the 2000-2001 season with the Express.

-Handrahan and his wife, Nicole, have three daughters, Haylee, Mara and Lila.
+Handrahan has three daughters, Haylee, Mara and Lila.